andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/women/README.md

 * Spirituality
 * Mindfulness
 * Participating in society and building a career
+* Biological timelines: Men and women are on different timelines.
+Women have their twenties, and then in their thirties autumn starts, if not winter already.
 * Love
     * Philosophical types of love
     * How do people love each other?